cs-ed/edtech-plan-afrewin/README.md

 ### AP Computer Science Principles

-AP Computer Science Principles provides an overview of computer science.
+The course provides an overview of computer science.
 Students will:
 * Learn to design solutions to problems and evaluate the efficacy of those solutions
 * Develop algorithms and programs which include abstraction
 * Discover new knowledge using data